leuzoe/hdec/README.md

 - standard log file is placed within the openWB ramdisk
 - webserver host is set to `0.0.0.0` which makes it accessible on all interfaces, you can restrict this to localhost by setting `host=127.0.0.1`
-- `maxclientid` is the maximum modbus ID addressed: the module makes all boxes accessible, from ID 1 up to `maxclientid`
+- `maxclientid` is the maximum Modbus ID addressed: the module makes all boxes accessible, from ID 1 up to `maxclientid`

+If you make changes in configuration, you have to restart the hdec.service:
+`sudo service hdec restart`

 ### Check
 Surf to `http://your_raspi:8182/`